Optimal quantum circuit cuts with application to clustered Hamiltonian simulation: Time-like cuts

 \subsection{The performance of optimal measure-and-prepare channels}

-We show the following proposition. \begin{proposition} Let $A$ be a subset of the qubits in an $n$-qubit quantum system.
+We show the following. \begin{theorem} Let $A$ be a subset of the qubits in an $n$-qubit quantum system.
 There exists a pair of measure-and-prepare channels $\calM_0,\calM_1: \sfL(\calH_A)\to\sfL(\calH_A)$ and a choice of ensemble distribution $p:\{0,1\}\to [0,1]$ such that \Cref{proc:wire_cutting} succeeds with high probability using

 copies of the unknown state.
-Furthermore, $\calM_0,\calM_1$ can be implemented using $O(\log^2(d_A))$ diagonal 2-qubit gates along with measurement and state preparation in the computational basis. \end{proposition}
+Furthermore, $\calM_0,\calM_1$ can be implemented using $O(\log^2(d_A))$ diagonal 2-qubit gates along with measurement and state preparation in the computational basis. \end{theorem}

-Let us first remark on some consequences of the bound in \Cref{eq:rank_dep_bound}.
-The operator norm in the right-hand side of \Cref{eq:rank_dep_bound} can in turn be bounded by $d_A^{(q-1)/q} \norm{X^2}_q$ for any $q\geq 1$ using the results of~\cite[{Prop.~1}]{Rastegin_2012}.
+Let us first remark on some consequences of the bound in \cref{eq:rank_dep_bound}.
+The operator norm in the right-hand side of \cref{eq:rank_dep_bound} can in turn be bounded by $d_A^{(q-1)/q} \norm{X^2}_q$ for any $q\geq 1$ using the results of~\cite[{Prop.~1}]{Rastegin_2012}.
 The following two consequences are of particular interest.
 When $q=\infty$, we get $N=O(d_A^2/\veps^2)$, which reproduces the results obtained in prior work.
 (More precisely, the dependence on the dimension scales at most like $(2d_A-1)^2$ in this case.)
 For constant error $\veps=O(1)$, taking $q=1$ and using the fact that all the eigenvalues of $X$ have magnitude at most $1$, we find $N=O(d_A r)$ where $r$ is the rank of the observable $X$.
 This implies, for instance, that additive error estimates of the output probabilities of a unitary quantum circuit can be computed using $O(d_A)$ rounds of the above procedure, which is a quadratic improvement over the bounds in prior work and enables us to conclude that the information-theoretic lower bound we derive in \Cref{sec:lower_bound} is tight in some cases.

-\subsubsection{Proof of \Cref{prop:rank_dep_wire_cutting}}
+\subsubsection{Proof of \Cref{thm:rank_dep_wire_cutting}}

 The Choi state of the identity channel $\id_{A\to A}$ is just the maximally entangled state $\Phi_A$.
 We will describe a pair of efficiently implementable measure-and-prepare channels $\calM_0,\calM_1:\sfL(\calH_A)\to\sfL(\calH_A)$ satisfying